-The 15-km-long piedmont fault segment discussed earlier has a simple trace and is well preserved over most of its length, so it crosses the stream drainage close to the apexes of the modern alluvial fans (Fig. 4).
+[37] The 15 km long piedmont fault segment discussed in section 3.4 has a simple trace and is well preserved over most of its length, so it crosses the stream drainage close to the apexes of the modern alluvial fans (Figure 4).
 In those places the stream power is high and no scarp increment has apparently survived to persisting erosion in the stream channel and to rapid knickpoint headward retreat.
 The trace of the piedmont fault is more complex near its two ends, near Cerro Apoquindo and near Quebrada de Macul.
 There significant fault branches cross the modern alluvial fan surfaces, offering opportunities for preservation of young scarp increments.
-Unfortunately, the young scarps crossing the small modern alluvial fans to the west and south of Cerro Apoquindo (which are readily detected in the high-resolution DEM and in old aerial photographs; see location of those scarps in Fig. 4) are now out of reach for study because of the rapid urbanisation of the city.
+Unfortunately, the young scarps crossing the small modern alluvial fans to the west and south of Cerro Apoquindo (which are readily detected in the highresolution DEM and in old aerial photographs; see location of those scarps in Figure 4) are now out of reach for study because of the rapid urbanization of the city.

-To the south of the piedmont scarp one scarp is still preserved, which we have been able to describe in the field.
-Two branches about 300 m apart make echelons in the morphology over a length of about 3-4 km near Quebrada de Macul (see Fig. 4).
+[38] To the south of the piedmont scarp one scarp is still preserved, which we have been able to describe in the field.
+Two branches about 300 m apart make echelons in the morphology over a length of about 3-4 km near Quebrada de Macul (see Figure 4).
 The westernmost fault branch is only 1 km long and it splays northward and southward, entering into the downthrown piedmont.
 There it crosses the small modern alluvial fans being deposited in front of the main piedmont scarp, which at those places follows the fault branch located eastward.
-A clear fault scarp can be followed across one of those small fans, for no more than ~300 m, where the preservation conditions appear to have been exceptionally favourable (Figs. 4 and 7).
+A clear fault scarp can be followed across one of those small fans, for no more than ~ 300 m, where the preservation conditions appear to have been exceptionally favorable (Figures 4 and 7).
 South of this fan along the fault branch no scarp is visible across the large fan at the exit of Quebrada de Macul.
 This absence may be due to the relatively rapid modern accumulation of alluvium on this fan during repeated catastrophic mudflow events like that in 1993, which can conceal any young fault scarp [Naranjo and Varela, 1996; Sepúlveda et al., 2006].
-The preservation of a small scarp across the smaller alluvial fan in Fig. 7 can be explained by a recent abandonment of this fan associated with the northward diversion of the stream feeding
+The preservation of a small scarp across the smaller alluvial fan in Figure 7 can be explained by a recent abandonment of this fan associated with the northward diversion of the stream feeding deposition of alluvium to the small fan just north of it, where the continuation of the same scarp appears to have been concealed (Figures 4 and 7).